Skip to content

 • Evaluation and Feedback

 Evaluation of Interns: All CAPS staff members provide feedback to assist with the evaluation of interns.
 Primary supervisors and some program coordinators formally evaluate each intern's progress at the end of each supervision pairing.
 Evaluators assess current strengths and areas for growth, and evaluations are used to focus the next semester’s supervision.
-The Training Director provides each intern a complete description of the evaluation procedures at the beginning of the year.
+The Clinical Training Coordinator provides each intern with a complete description of the evaluation procedures at the beginning of the year.
 Less formal evaluations are scheduled mid-semester in the fall and spring.
 At the end of fall semester and at the end Internship, a summary of each intern’s progress is sent to the intern’s graduate program to document the intern’s participation in training activities and to note each intern’s developmental achievements over the course of the Internship.

 Evaluation of Supervisors and Internship Program: Interns are asked to evaluate their supervisory experiences and the Internship program at the same time they are being evaluated.
 This information is used to make agreed-upon adjustments in the methods of supervision and training to better meet intern needs and to improve the quality of our training program.